 This is a proportional valve.
-Pushing the valve handle in the "MAKE" direction will cause the tong motor to rotate in a clockwise direction (as seen from the top of the tong).
+Pushing the valve handle forward will cause the tong motor to rotate in a clockwise direction (as seen from the top of the tong).
 This is the desired direction of rotation for making up a joint.
-Pulling the valve handle in the "BREAK" direction results in counter-clockwise rotation, which is the desired direction of rotation for breaking out a joint.
+Pulling the valve handle in the opposite direction results in counter-clockwise rotation, which is the desired direction of rotation for breaking out a joint.
+Releasing the valve handle will cause the tong to immediately stop rotation.

-Illustration 4.0.1: Tong Motor Control Valve
+Illustration 4.0.1: Hydraulic Control - Tong Motor